 Let’s see how this principle works:

-The first phase of the Elliott wave trading principle consists of 5 waves.
+The first phase of the Elliott wave theory trading principle consists of 5 waves.
 Waves 1, 3 and 5 move in the direction of the main trend.
 They are collectively known as the Impulse waves.
 Waves 2 and 4 move against the main trend and are known as the Corrective waves.

 A graphical representation of the basic 5 Elliott wave pattern looks like this: